theocharistr/Law_Game/README.md

+# Law-Game Project

-The **Law-Game** project, which develops a complete gamified training system for Law Enforcement Agencies using the latest advances in VR, AI & social cloud infrastructure.
+The Law-Game project develops a comprehensive gamified training system for Law Enforcement Agencies, leveraging the latest advances in VR, AI, and social cloud infrastructure.
+This system includes:

-Dynamic analysis & Simulation of incident scenes based on the relationships of the identified objects & evidences with each other and their topology within the incident scene for the estimation of the collision speed in car accidents and determine high-level features such as bullet trajectories for the crime scene scenario
+- **Dynamic Analysis & Simulation**: Analyzes and simulates incident scenes based on the relationships of identified objects and evidence within the scene, as well as their topology.
-Technologies : Unity3D, C#, OpenCV, Python, JSON, Digital Twins
+- **Collision Speed Estimation**: Estimates collision speed in car accidents.
+- **High-Level Feature Determination**: Determines features such as bullet trajectories in crime scene scenarios.

+## Technologies Used

+- **Unity3D**
+- **C#**
+- **OpenCV**
+- **Python**
+- **JSON**
+- **Digital Twins**